POV-Ray/povray/source-doc/styleguide.md

   - (member functions shall not return non-const handles to class-data) <!-- MISRA C++ 2008 **required** rule 9-3-2 -->
   - (If a member function can be made static then it shall be made static, otherwise if it can be made const then it shall be made const) <!-- MISRA C++ 2008 **required** rule 9-3-3 -->

-  - (When the absolute positioning of bits representing a bit-field is required, then the behaviour and packing of bit-fields shall be documented) <!-- MISRA C++ 2008 doc rule 9-6-1 -->
+  - (When the absolute positioning of bits representing a bit-field is required, then the behaviour and packing of bit-fields shall be documented) <!-- MISRA C++ 2008 document rule 9-6-1 -->
   - (bit-fields shall be either bool type or an explicitly unsigned or signed integral type) <!-- MISRA C++ 2008 **required** rule 9-6-2 -->
   - (bit fields shall not have enum type) <!-- MISRA C++ 2008 **required** rule 9-6-3 -->
   - (named bit-fields with signed integer type shall have a length of more than one bit) <!-- MISRA C++ 2008 **required** rule 9-6-4 -->